daniel080400/Godot_WebGLInput/README.md

 Compatable with Godot 3.5.1

+Features:
+1. Implement IME input for Godot HTML export
+2. Enter will trigger the "text_entered(new_text : String)" signal

 How to use:
-1. Download the WebGLInput.gd file
+1. Download the "WebGLInput.gd" file
-2. Attach the script to anywhere in scene
+2. Attach that script to anywhere in scene
-3. Done, now add some LineEdit into scene and try it in a html export
+3. Done, now add some LineEdit into scene, and test it in a html export

 Limitations: